Unknownuserfrommars/classislanddocs_addentrans/src/en-us/dev/get-started/devlopment.md

 :::

 ::: warning
-仓库名仅供参考，具体的仓库名请以您的 Fork 为准。
+The repository name is for reference only; please use the name of your own Fork.
 :::

-## 编译与运行
+## Compilation and Running

-1. 在 Visual Studio 中打开解决方案 `ClassIsland.sln`
+1. Open the solution `ClassIsland.sln` in Visual Studio.
-2. 将项目 `ClassIsland` 设置为启动项目
+2. Set the project `ClassIsland` as the startup project.
-3. 点击【启动】即可编译项目，并开始调试。
+3. Click 【Start】 to compile the project and begin debugging.